evanliu3594/PM2.5-attr-mort/README.md

 2. Replace the sample data in `./Data/` with your customized ones:

     - for estimations about China, you'll need to customize:
-        - the `GRID_information`, which stores the coordination and geophysical information(e.g., countries, regions, provinces, cities, etc.) of each grid cell
+        - the `GRID_information`, which stores the coordination and geophysical domain(e.g., countries, regions, provinces, cities, etc.) of each grid cell
-        - the `Grid_PM`, which stores the annual-average PM concentrations (by column) of each grid cell
         - the `Grid_Pop`, which stores the population size (by column) of each grid cell
+        - the `Grid_*`, which stores the annual-average concentrations (by column) of each grid cell for pollution *.

     - for other regions, additional customize:
         - the age structure data